Suryavarman I

 Suryavarman I (សូរ្យវរ្ម័នទី១; posthumously Nirvanapada) was king of the Khmer Empire from 1002 to 1050.
 Suryavarman usurped King Udayadityavarman I, defeating his armies in approximately 1002.
 After a protracted war with Udayadityavarman's would-be successor, Jayavirahvarman, Suryavarman I claimed the throne in 1010.
+His own inscriptions do not derive his title from his predecessors.
+K.275 states that he was born into the family of Indravarman I, and K.380 and K.660 that his queen Vīralakṣmī belonged to the line of Harṣavarman I and Īśānavarman II, while K.136 and K.161 concede that he had no claim by descent from the kings who immediately preceded him and took the kingdom by battle.
+Proposals that he originated instead in a ruling family in what is now Thailand or on the Malay Peninsula have been described by Michael Vickery as ingenious speculation for which convincing proof is lacking.
+The best known of those proposals, that he was the son of a king of Nakhon Si Thammarat, was Cœdès's own, and rested on the Tamnan Mulasasana, the Jinakalamali and the Cāmadevivaṃsa; in the study he published with Jean Boisselier in 1965, translated into Thai by Subhadradis Diskul, he no longer held it, and treated Lopburi art as descended from Dvaravati work rather than imported from Cambodia.
 Suryavarman was a Mahayana Buddhist who was also tolerant of the growing Theravada Buddhist presence in the Khmer kingdom.

 Biography

 Suryavarman I established diplomatic relations with the Chola dynasty of south India (Tamilnadu) around 1012.
 Suryavarman I sent a chariot as a present to the Chola Emperor Rajendra Chola I. It seems that the Khmer king Suryavarman I requested aid from the powerful Chola Emperor Rajendra Chola against the Tambralinga kingdom.
 After learning of Suryavarman's alliance with Rajendra Chola I, the Tambralinga kingdom requested aid from the Srivijaya king Sangrama Vijayatungavarman.
 That eventually led to the Chola Empire coming into conflict with the Srivijiya Empire.
 The war ended with a victory for the Chola dynasty and the Khmer Empire, major losses for the Sri Vijaya Empire and the Tambralinga kingdom.

 His reign lasted some 40 years, and he spent much of that time defending it.
 Known as the "King of the Just Laws," he consolidated his political power by inviting some 4000 local officials to the royal palace and swear an oath of allegiance to him.
+The oath survives in six inscriptions cut in 1011, at the close of the nine-year war of succession.
 Suryavarman favored Buddhism but allowed the people to continue practising Hinduism.
 His palace was situated in the vicinity of Angkor Thom, and he was the first Khmer ruler to protect his palace with a wall.

 In the inscription at Tuol Ta Pec, Suryavarman is said to have known of the principles of the six Vedangas.

-Suryavarman expanded his territory to the west to Lopburi, including the Menam basin in Thailand, and east into the Mekong basin.